Abrasive Waterjet (ABJ)

 Ideation – What is your project?
 What material?
 Scale?
 At this time, you use the information covered in the orientation session to set-up/plan what you would like the machine to do.
 For assistance with this process please contact the digital fabrication supervisor, Craig Gillam.

 Schedule an appointment – After you have a finished “cut ready” file, you will meet with a trained lab assistant.
 A completed file must be ready and present at your appointment time.
 During this review session, file accuracy will be verified, and the file will then be programmed/post processed for the required machine.
 If this file review session is successfully completed, a time will be scheduled for machine access.
-This appointment MUST occur a minimum of one working day before machine access.

 Cut time – At your scheduled cut time, you will be granted machine access.
 During this time, a trained lab assistant will help complete the cutting of your file.
 It is your responsibility to be punctual and have all materials available/prepared.
 Failure to do so will result in loss of appointment.